-"Records Search with Risk Assessment" means and includes (1) a search of the government databases identified in 40 CFR § 312.266 for an AAI compliant Phase I as well as a search of historical use records (for example, aerial photography, city directories, reverse directories and/or fire insurance maps) pertaining to the Property and Adjoining Properties; and (2) a risk assessment by an Environmental Professional based on the results of the records search as to whether the Property is either "low risk" or "elevated risk" or "high risk" for Contamination.
-While the choice of historical records to be reviewed on any particular site is at the discretion of the Environmental Professional, historical records should identify property uses back to the property's first developed use, or back to 1940, whichever is earlier.
-The report must identify by name the Environmental Professional who performed the risk assessment and must include all of the database reports and historical records relied upon.
+"Records Search with Risk Assessment" means and includes (1) a search of the government databases identified in 40 CFR § 312.26 for an AAI compliant Phase I as well as a search of historical use sources (for example, aerial photography, city directories, reverse directories and/or fire insurance maps) pertaining to the Property and Adjoining Properties; and (2) a risk assessment by an Environmental Professional based on the results of the records search as to whether the Property is either "low risk" or "elevated risk" or "high risk" for Contamination.
+While the choice of standard historical sources to be reviewed on any particular site is at the discretion of the Environmental Professional in his or her professional judgment, the historical sources should identify property uses back to the property's first developed use, or back to 1940, whichever is earlier.
+The Environmental Professional need only review as many of the standard historical sources as are necessary, reasonably ascertainable, and likely to be useful.
+The Environmental Professional should comment upon any data failure or data gap encountered.
+The report must identify by name the Environmental Professional who performed the risk assessment and must include all of the database reports and historical sources relied upon.
 (Note that this report need not be addressed to the SBA and need not be accompanied by a Reliance Letter.)
 A Records Search with Risk Assessment may be considered if it was completed up to one year prior to submission.

-- "Release" means the presence of or any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, seeping, migrating, dumping or disposing of any Hazardous Substance into the environment including the abandonment or discarding of barrels, drums, tanks, and similar receptacles and containers, containing Hazardous Substances. - 'Reliance Letter' means SBA's standard reliance letter pertaining to Environmental Investigation Reports, a copy of which is located in Appendix 3.
+"Release" means the presence of or any spilling, leaking, pumping, pouring, emitting, emptying, discharging, injecting, escaping, leaching, seeping, migrating, dumping or disposing of any Hazardous Substance into the environment including the abandonment or discarding of barrels, drums, tanks, and similar receptacles and containers, containing Hazardous Substances.

+"Reliance Letter" means SBA's standard reliance letter pertaining to Environmental Investigation Reports, a copy of which is located in Appendix 3.
 The language in SBA's standard reliance letter may not be modified.
-Additionally, Lenders and CDCs should not enter into any agreement that alters the terms of SBA's standard reliance letter. - "Remediation" or "Remedial Action" and their derivatives (such as "Remediate") means and includes any clean-up, corrective action or monitoring required to comply with applicable Environmental Laws including all actions within the definition of "removal" and "remedial" actions as those terms are defined in applicable Environmental Laws. - "SBA Environmental Indemnification Agreement" or "SBA Indemnification Agreement" means SBA's standard environmental indemnification agreement, a copy of which is located in Appendix 6.
-The language in SBA's standard environmental indemnification agreement may not be modified. - "Transaction Screen" means an Environmental Investigation pursuant to the most recently adopted standard practice for limited environmental due diligence established by ASTM International, currently ASTM E1528-14.
+Additionally, Lenders and CDCs should not enter into any agreement that alters the terms of SBA's standard reliance letter.

+"Remediation" or "Remedial Action" and their derivatives (such as "Remediate") means and includes any clean-up, corrective action or monitoring required to comply with applicable Environmental Laws including all actions within the definition of "removal" and "remedial" actions as those terms are defined in applicable Environmental Laws.

+"SBA Environmental Indemnification Agreement" or "SBA Indemnification Agreement" means SBA's standard environmental indemnification agreement, a copy of which is located in Appendix 6.
+The language in SBA's standard environmental indemnification agreement may not be modified.

+"Transaction Screen" means an Environmental Investigation pursuant to the most recently adopted standard practice for limited environmental due diligence established by ASTM International, currently ASTM E1528-14.
 The basic elements of a Transaction Screen include: (1) an interview with the owner or operator of the Property; (2) a visit to the Property; (3) completion of an environmental questionnaire, and (4) a review of government records and historical sources.
 Additionally, SBA requires that an Environmental Professional supervise the site reconnaissance and conclude either (a) the risk of contamination at the site is so minimal that no further investigation is warranted; or (b) there is risk sufficient to warrant additional investigation.
 Alternatively, the Environmental Professional may include a similar statement to this effect.
 If further investigation is warranted, the Environmental Professional should provide a detailed description of the recommendation.
-A Transaction Screen may be considered if it was completed up to one year prior to submission.
+A Transaction Screen may be considered if it was completed up to 1 year prior to submission.